Places of Worship

 to determine the most cost-effective way to resolve the most

 serious issue(s), and make

 proposals to those in charge.

-the existing equipment, or are unable to carry out the necessary research effectively, obtain skilled advice and/or assistance.
+- If you have insufficient skill or experience to assess the existing equipment, or are unable to carry out the necessary research effectively, obtain skilled advice and/or assistance.

 If the equipment is known to be adequate, or if funds to

 make improvements are not available, then changes

 may need to be made to the way the equipment is used,

 in order to get the best possible results from it.